 |Debian Release||NSLS-II Release|

-Getting StartedSetting up a Debian Stable (squeeze) system to use the repository:
+Getting StartedSetting up a Debian Stable (wheezy) system to use the repository:

 - Download the repository signing key: http://epics.nsls2.bnl.gov/debian/repo-key.pub

 - Add the key to the APT keyring with the following command.